#KendallJenner, Asap Rocky Romance: Photos Indicate 'They Have Intimate #KUWTK Sex'

 And, of course, it wasn’t just the photos that gave the impression the two are hooking up.
 Kendall Jenner and A$ap spent the majority of the night together, allegedly even attending Rihanna’s after party together, but never hand-in-hand.

-Not that it matters, as Wood continues to add, “I also like them in Kylie Jenner’s selfie photo that was taken in the bathroom.
+Not that it matters, as Wood continues to add, “I also like them in Kylie Jenner’s selfie photo that was taken in the bathroom.”

 “I like how they have their faces close to each other.
 He has a huge smile on his face, which shows connection and happiness.
 Kendall looks happy and sultry.
 Overall, the photos of them together indicate they are having sex.”